MysteryPancake/Houdini-OpenCL/README.md

 }
 ```

-The total sum is stored in a `@Psum` variable, which I used to add together the eigenvectors.
+The total sum is stored in a `@Psum` attribute.
+It scales the amplitude in the feedback loop below.

 ```cpp
 #bind point &P fpreal3